tobiasliebmann/WaveSim/README.md

 The Python code in this repository solves a 1D wave equation on a grid.
 Additionally, a 2D wave equation simulator was added.
 The topics which will be discussed are:

-- Discritization of the wave equation in 1D and 2D
+- Discretization of the wave equation in 1D and 2D
 - Choosing and implementation of a boundary condition
 - Implementation of initial conditions
 - Stability analysis